Civics, Citizenship & Political Literacy Working Group

 Formed at the AGM in 2014, the objectives of the Civics, Citizenship and Political Literacy Working Group are:

-To this end the tasks of the working party and the needs of schools were the focus of a two day workshop in August 2015 at University of Canterbury hosted by the working party and including representatives of the Social Studies Teachers Association, Education Advisors to the Ministry of Education and Electoral Commission, as well as allied researchers and student representatives.
-This meeting confirmed the immediate tasks presented and confirmed by NZPSA at the national conference in December 2015 to;
+To enable the objectives of the Working Group, the tasks of the Working Group and the needs of schools were the focus of a two day workshop in August 2015 at University of Canterbury hosted by the Working Group and including representatives of the Social Studies Teachers Association, Education Advisors to the Ministry of Education and Electoral Commission, as well as allied researchers and student representatives.
+This meeting confirmed the immediate tasks presented and confirmed by NZPSA at the national conference in December 2015 to:

 1. Develop a web page portal that directs readers to networks for citizenship, civics and political literacy and provides some brief exemplars of best practice teaching and community learning